In-Home Alzheimer’s Care Services

 Finding Home Care is specialized in providing trustworthy and reliable homecare service without digging a hole in your pocket.
-We have certified, skilled, qualified and specially trained caregivers in our team.
-We follow a defined protocol for hiring our caregivers which include through screening and background check of the candidate.
+We have certified, skilled, qualified and specially trained caregivers in our platform.
+We follow a define protocol for screening and background checks of the candidate.

 The importance of Alzheimer’s support in the home

 We all know Alzheimer’s is a progressive disease; it’s important to create an environment that remains consistent over time.
 This way, your loved one is always in a familiar and comfortable space and can develop a good idea of what to expect.
 Personalizing your home to create an environment for your loved one is key and can benefit everyone in the long run.

 The caregivers on our platform help families put consistency into action—with the perfect program for every need and budget and 24/7 support from certified caregivers who uphold the highest standard of quality and compassion.

 The right companion for your loved one

 At Finding HomeCare, our Alzheimer’s memory care services are designed with your loved one in mind.
 For the past 13 years, we have been helping families living with Alzheimer’s, disease, and related memory care needs.
 We understand the process of adjusting to a new way of life, and we know that for most families, it is difficult having a loved one with a long-term illness like Alzheimer’s.
 Each day is filled with activities designed to spark memories and encourage brain stimulation.

 Can a person with Alzheimer’s be left alone?